sinaghassemi/EnronSpamDetection/README.md

 		return content_list
 ```

-The `preprocess` method read and process the raw content from a list of files using in 12 steps: first we convert all letters to lowercase, then lines that contain E-mail header such as message-id:, date:, from:, etc are removed form the content preserving only body and the subject.
-In third step, regular expression are used to remove HTTP syntax as they will not contribute to the classification.
-In the following in step 4, 5, and 7 we replace any E-mail or Website address or any time and date or number with the words : 'emailaddrs' , 'webaddrs' , 'time', 'date, and 'number' respectively.
+The `preprocess` method read and process the raw content from a list of files using in 12 steps: first, we convert all letters to lowercase, then lines that contain E-mail header such as message-id:, date:, from:, etc are removed from the content preserving only body and the subject.
+In the third step, regular expression is used to remove HTTP syntax as they will not contribute to the classification.
+In the following in steps 4, 5, and 7 we replace any E-mail or Website address or any time and date or number with the words : 'emailaddrs' , 'webaddrs' , 'time', 'date, and 'number' respectively.

-The logic behind this pre-processing is that the actual E-mail or website address or a number or a date will not provide information for detecting spam E-mails, and if it does, it will be limited to this dataset and will not contribute to the genralization of classifier.
-For instance, if in this dataset spam filters are coming from a certain number of companies, then the classifier will be trained to detect spam based on the web address of these comapanies which in real application it might not include all types of spam.
-In addition, using generelized term such as 'emailaddrs' for all E-mail addresses will prevent the unnecessary increase of the vocabulary size.
+The logic behind this pre-processing is that the actual E-mail or website address or a number or date will not provide information for detecting spam E-mails, and if it does, it will be limited to this dataset and will not contribute to the generalization of the classifier.
+For instance, if in this dataset spam filters are coming from a certain number of companies, then the classifier will be trained to detect spam based on the web address of these companies which in real-world application it might not include all types of spam.
+Besides, using generalized terms such as 'emailaddrs' for all E-mail addresses will prevent the unnecessary increase of the vocabulary size.
-In the next lines of code, the punctuation marks, mutiple cosecutive spaces are eliminated from the content.
+In the next lines of code, the punctuation marks, multiple consecutive spaces are eliminated from the content.
-Stop words such as: whom, this, that, ... which can not provide useful information are also removed in pre-processing.
+Stop words such as whom, this, that, etc which can not provide useful information are also removed in pre-processing.
-After these cleaning attempts, there might remained some meaningless one character words or very long words, therefore we remove these words by setting boundary for word length.
+After these cleaning attempts, there might remain some meaningless one character words or very long words, therefore we remove these words by setting a boundary for word length.
 In the next part, there might be E-mails that after preprocessing do not include any words which will not be considered.
-In the other hand, some E-mails contain a huge number of words, as we will see in the next part, to prevent very large input demension for LSTM classifier, we set a upper bpundary for number of words in the E-mail, E-mail which exceed this boundary will be truncated.
+On the other hand, some E-mails contain a huge number of words, as we will see in the next part, to prevent a very large input dimension for LSTM classifier, we set an upper boundary for the number of words in the E-mail, E-mail which exceed this boundary will be truncated.

-The following is the histogram of number of words in both spam and ham folders after applying the preprocessing.
+The following is the histogram of the number of words in both spam and ham folders after applying the preprocessing.
-As can be seen the emials which are truncated at 1000 words are very small portion of the data (less than 1 %) hence we will not loss information by setting boundary on number of E-mail words.
+As can be seen, the emails which are truncated at 1000 words are a very small portion of the data (less than 1 %) hence we will not lose information by setting a boundary on the number of E-mail words.

 ![vai](readMe/ContentLenghts.png "The histogram")

-# 2.2 Data loader for LSTM and logistic regression classifier
+# 7.2 Data loader for LSTM and logistic regression classifier

-`EnronBatchLoader` is a iterator provided in `EnronDataset.py` to iterate over pre-processed Enron dataset to be used while training/testing logistic regression and LSTM networks.
+`EnronBatchLoader` is an iterator provided in `EnronDataset.py` to iterate over the pre-processed Enron dataset to be used while training/testing logistic regression and LSTM networks.